 The message behind Mandela Day is that we all have the ability and responsibility to change the world for the better.
 In theory many people agree with this sentiment, judging from the 2.8K likes that a Nelson Mandela quote like “our society needs to re-establish a culture of caring” can garner on the Nelson Mandela […]

-Posted on 18 July 2016 under From Head & Heart: Creative Learners, From Head & Heart: Resourceful Young Children, From Head and Heart: Enterprising School Leavers, Opportunity 1: Resources and Toolboxes, Opportunity 6: Reflection and Analysis, Opportunity 7: Resources and Toolboxes.
+Posted on 18 Jul 2016 under Civil Society and Public Innovation, Early Childhood Development, From Head & Heart: Creative Learners, From Head & Heart: Resourceful Young Children, From Head and Heart: Enterprising School Leavers, Opportunity 1: Resources and Toolboxes, Opportunity 6: Reflection and Analysis, Opportunity 7: Resources and Toolboxes, Reading and Early Literacy Development.

 There has been much public discourse this year about how we, as South Africans, relate to each other.
 Our sense, at DGMT and from our interaction in civil society, is that more and more people see the urgency of finding ways of relating and want to start doing things to bring about greater equality and […]

-Posted on 4 May 2016 under Creative Learners, DGMT Points of Interest, Opportunity 4: Resources and Toolboxes, Opportunity 6: Resources and Toolboxes, Resourceful Young Children.
+Posted on 4 May 2016 under Creative Learners, DGMT Points of Interest, Early Childhood Development, Opportunity 4: Resources and Toolboxes, Opportunity 6: Resources and Toolboxes, Reading and Early Literacy Development, Resourceful Young Children.

 There is some disagreement about what the word “hack” refers to outside of programming contexts.
 We see it as a way of doing something that may not provide the most straightforward or expected solution, and yet it presents a clever way to satisfactorily solve a meaningful problem.
 Here are a few good examples that can […]